OVER THE CENTURIES

 THE HISTORY OF A FAMILY MEETS THAT OF A GRAND CRU CLASSÉ

 Grand Cru Classé Saint Emilion since 1955, the vineyard of Château Ripeau extends in one piece on more than 16 hectares.
 Its neighbors are prestigious castles such as Cheval Blanc, Figeac, La Dominique, Jean Faure and Corbin castles.
 At the heart of the vineyards, on the high point of the northwestern plateau of Saint-Emilion, and bordering the appellation Pomerol, the house and its farm are building next to a 1.5-hectare park.
-It is here that the Grégoire family has chosen to invest since 2015 and will live Cyrille Grégoire, his wife Peggy, and their two children.
+It is here that the Grégoire family has chosen to invest since 2015 and live Cyrille Grégoire, his wife Peggy, and their two children.

 THE GREGOIRE FAMILY’S ROOTS IN VINES